Lena Yarinkura: Career

-Her career as a contemporary fiber artist jumpstarted with her marriage to Bob Burruwal, another Aboriginal artist, in the mid-1980s.
-Diane Moon, Maningrida's arts advisor at the time, helped foster Yarinkura's artistic talent as a bark painter and fiber artist with later potential as a sculptor as well.
-Bob Burruwal participated in male-dominated fields such as bark painting and hollow log coffins; his practice influenced Yarinkura to incorporate those ideas into her fiber forms, morphing these fibers into structural painted artworks such as animals, spirits, and Ancestors using traditional materials like pandanus fibers and natural earth pigments.
-Yarinkura later used the same artistic techniques required for twining pandanus to create more innovative figures such as the Ngayang Spirit, Yawk Yawks, dogs, and bush animals.
-There was a period of time where Yarinkura and her family were the only ones creating this type of fibre art sculptures that illustrate local myths and hunting stories.
-However, overall, all Yarinkura’s creations stem from a place of "Dreaming" and her desire and yearning to express her knowledge rather than trying to satisfy the art market.
+Her career as a contemporary fibre artist jumpstarted with her marriage to Bob Burruwal, another Aboriginal artist, in the mid-1980s.
+Diane Moon, Maningrida's arts advisor at the time, helped foster Yarinkura's artistic talent as a bark painter and fibre artist with later potential as a sculptor as well.
+Bob Burruwal participated in male-dominated fields such as bark painting and hollow log coffins; his practice influenced Yarinkura to incorporate those ideas into her fibre forms, morphing these fibres into structural painted artworks such as animals, spirits, and ancestors, using traditional materials like pandanus fibres and natural earth pigments.
+Yarinkura later used the same artistic techniques required for twining pandanus to create more innovative figures such as the Ngayang Spirit, yawk yawks, dogs, and bush animals.

+There was a period of time where Yarinkura and her family were the only ones creating this type of fibre art sculpture, that illustrate local myths and hunting stories.
+Overall, all of her creations stem from a place of "Dreaming" and her desire and yearning to express her knowledge rather than trying to satisfy the art market.